Why is my bill higher than usual?

 1. Price increases

-The average Dŵr Cymru Welsh Water household customer bill will increase by an average of 27% for 2025-26.
+Dŵr Cymru Welsh Water household customer bill increased in 2025-26.
 A typical metered customer would see their annual bill increase from £437 to £575, whilst a typical unmetered customer would see their annual bill increase from £693 to £913.

 Does your bill look right?